cville/conduct/README.md

 ## Scope & Purpose

-This code of conduct covers participation with any community group or event, in person or through any media, for which the respective organizer has posted a link to, or otherwise announced, this code of conduct.
-By adopting this code of conduct, they are saying that they are dedicated to providing a safe, inclusive, and accessible experience for _everyone_.
+The CCCoC covers participation with any community group or event, in person or through any media, for which the respective organizer has posted a link to, or otherwise announced, this code of conduct.
+By adopting this code of conduct, the organizer(s) commit(s) to providing a safe, inclusive, and accessible experience for _everyone_.

+The community is a resource for everyone; its value increases through broader participation.
+Proper conduct provides respectful space for everyone to feel welcome and to contribute.

-Your everyday rights are respected.
-This document names conduct and misconduct with the goal to maintain a safe, inclusive, and accessible community.
+This document defines appropriate conduct and misconduct toward the goal of creating and maintaining a safe, inclusive, and accessible community.
 Participation in the community, therefore, asks that you adhere to this code.
-You have a right to free speech, for instance, but other participants in _this community_ will not tolerate that speech when it goes against the code of conduct.
-You may find some behavior appropriate in one setting which is deemed inappropriate in the context of the full community.
+The constitutional right to free speech notwithstanding, participants in _this community_ will not tolerate speech that goes against the code of conduct.
+The CCCoC applies to behavior _in context_.
+Behavior appropriate in one setting may be deemed inappropriate in the context of the full community.

-The community is a resource to everyone, and as a resource, is more valuable as it has contribution from more diverse perspectives.
-Proper conduct provides respectful space for everyone to feel welcome and to contribute.

 ## Disclaimer